Auto body shop, tow truck companies busy ahead of winter season

 WICHITA, Kan.
 (KSNW) – Winter weather has many businesses busy, auto body shops and tow truck companies are already seeing an influx in customers.

-“So whenever this happens we just kind of brace ourselves and start getting the vehicles in and getting them processed as quickly as possible because its a quick influx real fast,” said CARSTAR Collision Manager, Aj Pickering.
+“So whenever this happens we just kind of brace ourselves and start getting the vehicles in and getting them processed as quickly as possible because it’s a quick influx real fast,” said Aj Pickering, CARSTAR Collision manager.

 “Manufacturers didn’t have people at work, didn’t have people shipping, packing, producing the parts,” said Pickering.